-Segment reporting is prepared on the same basis that the Company's chief executive officer, who is the Company's chief operating decision maker, manages the business, makes operating decisions and assesses performance.
+Segment reporting is prepared on the same basis that the Company's chief operating decision maker, which is a committee comprised of the Company's Co-Chief Executive Officers, manages the business, makes operating decisions and assesses performance.
 The Company is managed and reports as two operating segments; (i) the Environmental Services segment and (ii) the Safety-Kleen Sustainability Solutions segment.